contaware/git-docs-notes/README.md

 git mv <oldname> <newname>
 ```

+Manual rename:

-Hint: you can also manually rename a file/directory and as soon as you stage with `git add .`, Git will detect the rename and history will be preserved.
+- Git will detect manually renamed files/directories as soon as you stage with the `git add .` command.
+- Renamed files with modified content will also be detected if they do not differ too much.
+If the detection does not work, split the modifications and the renames into two commits.
+- File history is preserved when Git detects the renames.

 ### Remove files